kubeshop/botkube-docs/versioned_docs/version-1.3/configuration/rbac.md

 that means the RBAC rules configured for a given plugin are insufficient in a given context.

 Firstly, ensure what user/group is used for impersonation.
-To do that, check your configuration agains the mapping description from the [Configuration](#configuration) section.
+To do that, check your configuration against the mapping description from the [Configuration](#configuration) section.

 ### Checking available actions for a given user/group